Ibinola/vue-counter-app/README.md

 This is a simple Vue.js application that demonstrates how to use Vuex for state management and how to create a reusable counter composable.
 The application consists of a single page with a counter component that displays a count value, increment, decrement, reset, and setValue buttons.
 The counter component is managed by Vuex, which provides a central store for storing the counter state and methods for manipulating it.

+## Live Link
+You can view the live demo of this project by following this [Link](https://ibinola-altschool-frontend-exam-3.netlify.app/)

 ## Getting Started

 To get started with the application, you will need to clone the project repository to your local machine and install the required dependencies using npm or yarn.